Danish08654/AI-Powered-Rule-Based-Admin-Chatbot/README.md

 # Admin Chatbot

-A chat-style admin tool for managing users
+A admin Chatbot tool for managing users

 add